peixotorms/cognition-wheel-extended/README.md

 **Using the tool:**

-Once connected, Claude Code will automatically use the `cognition_wheel` tool for complex reasoning tasks, or you can explicitly request it:
+Once connected, Claude Code can use the `cognition_wheel` tool for complex reasoning tasks.
+You can explicitly request it:

 ```
 Use the cognition_wheel tool to analyze the trade-offs between